16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 10 feet |

 Evergreen trees make a yard or house look quite stylish.
-The Curtain Fig (Ficus microcarpa) is a good example of an evergreen tree.
+The Curtain Fig (Ficus microcarpa) is an excellent example of an evergreen tree.
 It’s native to China and also does well in Mediterranean climates.

 - Hardy tree